 Disclaimer: I am not a medical or health practitioner, and no part of This Blog, or the websites and products I mention and link to on This Blog, is intended as professional medical or health advice, and should not be considered as such.
+Consult with your doctor(s) about starting any course of treatment, taking any supplements, or changing any (dietary, exercise, etc.) routines.
+Note that natural supplements and even some foods may interfere with certain medications.
 Here are my Full Terms and Conditions.

 I only take a few choice supplements, and in rotation at that, but lately I’ve been having a persistent cold—light symptoms but taking way too long—and I began taking more supplements in order to help fight it.
-Then I had a talk with a friend of mine about green tea and how one doctor warned her to drink less is she’s predisposed to anemia, and I started looking into things more.
-And, lo and behold, it turns out that too much of a good thing is a bad thing—as it usually happens—and that if you neutralize too many antioxidants, your immune system can get compromised by not having enough free radicals to fight infections.
+Then I had a talk with a friend of mine about green tea and how one doctor warned her to drink less of it because she’s predisposed to anemia, and I started looking into things more.
+And, lo and behold, it turns out that too much of a good thing is a bad thing—as it usually happens—and that if you neutralize too many free radicals, your immune system can get compromised by not having enough of them to fight infections.
 The idea behind getting loads of antioxidants, popularized wildly in the 1990s, had been that you need to pair up free electrons before they lead to cancer, other diseases, or hastened aging, but the body does, in fact, require a certain balance between free radicals and antioxidants.

 And if we get antioxidants, we should try to take them mainly from food, as natural supplements can concentrate antioxidant levels up to fifty times what we find in food.
 And that can actually lead to cancers instead of preventing them.

 The idea, then, is to be careful.
-My take on all this data at this point is to consider the total amounts of milligrams my natural supplements add up to, and how they compare to what I could get from food.
+My take on all this data at this point is to consider the total amounts of milligrams my natural supplements add up to, mindful of what exactly those milligrams measure, and how they compare to what I could get from food.
 Of course, given the pollution in Bucharest, sometimes I think I should make sure I take enough remedies to combat it, but still, there are other ways to strengthen our bodies as well, for instance through exercise or fighting stress.

 Well, I hope this blog post gave you a few things to think about.